 Finally, one of the best things to do in Ios, Greece is to party!
-I was kind of expecting a strip of bars and clubs like the popular party island of Zante but Ios is totally different from Zante (thankfully as I didn’t want to relive my holiday at 19 years old there!).
-All of its bars and clubs are within the town and within all of it’s small windy streets which actually enables you to see a good amount of the town on a night out!
+I was kind of expecting a strip of bars and clubs like the popular party island of Zante but Ios is totally different from Zante.
+All of ios’s bars and clubs are within the town and within all of it’s small windy streets which actually enables you to see a good amount of the town whilst enjoying the Ios Greece nightlife.

 Fun Pub – start here and be ready to play beer pong!